Satara (city): History

 The dowager Maharani Tarabai proclaimed her son, Shahu's younger half-brother Shahu Sambhaji, as the Chhatrapati Maharaj under her regency.
 The Mughals released Shahu with intentions sparking a Maratha civil war in 1707.
 The Marathas would face an internal war for the throne.
 Shahu returned to the Maratha+ Kingdom and claimed his inheritance.

-In 1707, Chattrapati Shahu, the son of Chhatrapati Sambhaji,won Battle of Khed and eventually reached Satara and was crowned Chhatrapati at the Satara fort,later Satara city being his capital.He then went on to rule the Maratha Empire for 42 years, expanding his empire in a large part of India.He was responsible for establishing 13 pethas of Satara city,he also established city of Shahunagar at eastern base of Satara fort,where the throne was later kept.The gaadi(throne)was first kept at Satara fort,he brought it down to the city as the war was over and safety was assured.During his rule Satara was at peak of it's political influence and became quite prosperous.
-He didn't have a son so He nominated Tarabai's grandson Rajaram II as heir to the maratha throne.
+In 1707, Chattrapati Shahu, the son of Chhatrapati Sambhaji,won Battle of Khed and eventually reached Satara and was crowned Chhatrapati at the Satara fort,later Satara city being his capital.
+He then went on to rule the Maratha Empire for 42 years, expanding his empire in a large part of India.
+He was responsible for establishing 13 pethas of Satara city, he also established city of Shahunagar at eastern base of Satara fort,where the throne was later kept.
+The gaadi(throne)was first kept at Satara fort, he brought it down to the city as the war was over and safety was assured.
+During his rule Satara was at peak of its political influence and became quite prosperous.
+He did not have a son so he nominated Tarabai's grandson Rajaram II as heir to the maratha throne.
 In 1750 due to internal struggle Tarabai imprisoned Chh.Rajaram II, Balaji Bajirao then sieged Satara fort and eventually managed to get her to sign a peace treaty.
 Treaty of Sangola was signed by Rajaram II ceding powers to Peshwa.
-Every office of administration was transferred from Satara to Pune,Satara lost it's political importance and Maratha empire became a confederacy after that.Maratha empire fell to British East India company and Satara became a rump state.
-Last Maratha emperor Chh.Pratapsinh was accused and charged with treason against the British and his brother was made the king,and he didn't have a son.Satara was the first state to be annexed by British Governor-General Dalhousie’s policy of ‘Doctrine of Lapse’ in 1848.
+Many offices of Maratha administration were transferred from Satara to Pune, Satara lost its political importance and Maratha empire became a confederacy after that.
+Loosely ruled Rajaram II until December 1777.
+He was heirless too and hence adopted Chh.Shahu II from Bhosales of Wavi,he ruled till 1808 and was succeeded by Chh.Pratapsinha I.Maratha empire fell to British East India company and Satara became a rump state.
+Last Maratha emperor Chh.Pratapsinh was accused and charged with treason against the British and his brother was made the king, and he did not have a son.
+Satara was the first state to be annexed by British Governor-General Dalhousie's policy of ‘Doctrine of Lapse’ in 1848.